SoraNav: Adaptive UAV Task-Centric Navigation via Zeroshot VLM Reasoning: Problem Definition

 \section{Problem Definition}

-We consider the problem of \textbf{ZSVTN} in unknown environments, where a UAV progressively explores and reaches a target described only by humans as natural language instructions, leveraging no prior knowledge of similar objects or other semantic annotations.
-At each step, a pre-trained VLM receives the sensory observation and outputs a local navigation decision, which is translated into an executable local goal by the low-level planner-controller.
+We consider \textbf{ZSVTN} in unknown environments: a UAV progressively explores and reaches a target described only by natural language instructions, using a pre-trained VLM whose weights remain frozen.
+We formulate this as a \textit{goal-conditioned sequential decision problem}.
+The task is specified by a context-based prompt \(\mathcal{P}\) encoding the goal and behavioral constraints (\Cref{sec:adm}).
+At each step \(k\), the agent maintains an information state